-Radio frequency radiation exposure information:
+<§2.1091> Radio frequency radiation exposure information:

 This equipment complies with FCC radiation exposure limits set forth for an uncontrolled environment.

-This equipment should be installed and operated with minimum distance of 7.9 in.
-(20 cm) between the radiator and your body.
+This equipment should be installed and operated with minimum distance of 20 cm between the radiator and your body.
 This transmitter must not be co-located or operating in conjuction with any other antenna or transmitter.